API Examples

 models = [

-"lbl/cborg-chat:latest", # LBL-hosted model with custom system prompt
+"lbl/cborg-chat:latest", # LBL-hosted Llama with custom system prompt

-"lbl/cborg-coder:latest", # LBL-hosted model with custom system prompt
+"lbl/cborg-coder:latest", # LBL-hosted Llama with custom system prompt

-"lbl/cborg-chat-nano:latest", # LBL-hosted model with custom system prompt
+"lbl/cborg-vision:latest", # LBL-hosted Llama with custom system prompt

 "openai/gpt-4o",